JaredMHall/reline/README.md

 ## Testing
 So far I've tested this on OSX mavericks and Linux Mint 17.2 'Rafaela'
-although it should fucntion on any *nix system that has python 2.7
+although it should fucntion on any *nix system running python 2.7

 ## Warning
 The current version separates words by spaces, which may lead to some unexpected results.